Causes and Home Remedies for Dry Skin Around Eyes

 - Other burn culprits might be exposure to a sunlamp or a welder's arc.

 - Climate is another common cause dryness.
 The climate can do its damage in both hot and humid weather.
 Sudden changes or extremes in weather can aggravate the dryness of your skin.

-- Harsh chemicals from facial cleansers and other skin products can result in dryness.
+- Harsh chemicals - Regularly using or overusing facial cleansers and other skin products (e.g. facial scrubs with micro-beads, and deep cleansers, etc.) that contain harsh chemicals can result in dryness.
 The skin surrounding the eyes is thinner, more sensitive, and naturally susceptible to irritations from chemicals and toxins.